 I actually use Young Living Essential Oils on and in birds both wild and domesticated.
 I found that a drop of citrus oil in an exotic bird's water makes the bird feel like it is receiving a treat!
-Thieves cleaner is perfect for cleaning cages, and I make a spray from Lavender oil, citrus oils, and Purification oil and lightly spritz them daily to help them preen and keep mites away.
+Thieves cleaner is perfect for cleaning cages, and I make a spray from Lavender oil, citrus oils, and Purification oil and lightly spritz them daily to help them preen and stay well.
 The birds I work with LOVE to be sprayed with this solution.
 They balk and flap their wings until I come out with the spray then they each line up, spread their wings and allow me to spritz them.
 Birds are very amusing!

 Iditarod winner trusts Young Living.

 Mitch Seavey, musher and winner of the 2013 Iditarod, knows the value of taking care of his dogs.
 “There’s a saying among mushers [sled drivers] that goes, ‘No feet, no dog,’” he explains.
 “We have to have animals with tough feet or they won’t do well in the races.
 But even with tough feet, the dogs need extra care.

 His concern for his animals is understandable.
 The Iditarod, called the Last Great Race on Earth, is a demanding trek across the Alaskan tundra stretching more than 1,000 miles.
 During this grueling race, drivers and dogs develop a strong sense of partnership.
 Young Living is proud to sponsor Mitch Seavey as he strives for the 2014 Iditarod championship.